tarantool/tarantool-ruby/README.md

 puts "Name: #{res.tuple[1].to_s}; Email: #{res.tuple[2].to_s}"
 ```

 High level part of client implements ActiveModel API: Callbacks, Validations, Serialization, Dirty.
-Its autocast types, choose right index for query and somthing more.
+Its autocast types, choose right index for query and something more.
 So code looks like this:

 ```ruby
 require 'tarantool/record'